chembl/chembl_webresource_client/README.rst

 #. **Two similarity search examples above can be slow**.
    This is because by default the ``similarity`` endpoint returns the same information as the `molecule` endpoint, which causes many joins on data.
-   Often all you want is simply a list of CHEMBL_IDs and maybe a similarity score.
+   Often all you need is simply a list of CHEMBL_IDs and maybe a similarity score.
    This is why the API and client support the ``only`` method where you can specify fields you want to be included in response.
-   Below is an example of iterating over a large file containing thousands of SMILES string to make a similarity search and find out if any compounds from ChEMBL are similar.
+   Below is an example of iterating over a large file containing thousands of SMILES strings.
-   In order to know this all is needed is to check if result set is empty or not.
+   Each SMILES string from the file is checked against ChEMBL database to see if there are any similar compounds.
+   We just need a simple yes/no answer to the question: if there is any compound in ChEMBL that may be considered similar to the given SMILES query.

    ::